Now Reading

 Notes

-*Beurre de tourage, also known as dry butter or “beurre pâtissier”, is a dry, unsalted butter that has 84% butterfat, which is higher than regular unsalted butter with 82% butterfat.
-It’s a special butter, presented in thin sheets and used in France by pastry chefs when making a dough that requires turning or folding it with butter to create layers.
+*Beurre de tourage, also known as dry butter or “beurre pâtissier,” is a special unsalted butter with a higher butterfat content—84% compared to the 82% found in regular unsalted butter.
+This dry butter is typically presented in thin sheets and is commonly used by pastry chefs in France when making dough that requires turning or folding with butter to create layers.

 Keyword viennoiseries